Quick Answer 🔍How many millionaires in the US?

 Millionaire Statistics by Age

 This is a brief list of statistics and facts by age.

 27. In 2013, 19% of Millionaires Were Reported as Being Millennials Between 18 and 31 Years Old.

 28. The Age of The Average Millionaire Is 57.

 29. The World’s Top Millionaires Made Their First Million by The Age of 37 on Average.

 30. According to Statistics in 2013, 42% of Millionaires Are Identified as Baby Boomers Between 57 and 75 Years Old.

-Millionaire Statistics by Those with a High Net Worth
+Statistics of Those with a High Net Worth

 This is data based on high-net-worth individuals.